About Spring Financial Planning

-Julia is also co-founder of Admin Slayer Services, and a charter member of Lead Family Enterprise Advisors.
+Julia is also co-founder of Admin Slayer Services, a virtual business services firm and Spring’s “sister.”
 Along with Sandi and Krysten, she co-authored the “Women & Money” ebook, and with her co-founders at Admin Slayer, co-authored the “Art of Delegation” and “The Entrepreneur’s Survival Guide” ebooks.
 Julia loves to write and has held the role of Business Editor at two magazines, and has been frequently interviewed as an expert on Canadian finance for numerous publications, including BBC Capital and Global News.
 She’s been a finalist for several Wealth Professional awards (always a bridesmaid) and made the 2016 “Hot List” of 50 Leading Figures in Canadian Finance.

-Julia divides her time among several locations in British Columbia, including Vancouver, South Surrey, Sechelt, and Anmore.
+Julia divides her time among several locations in British Columbia, including Vancouver, South Surrey, and White Rock.
 She has a son in the first phase of adulthood, and is on the Empty Nester Starter Package, figuring out what the next chapter of her life might look like.
 It definitely involves financial planning, and hopefully, a lot of music.

 - Women and Money eBook